 Fra Diavolo means “from the devil,” so this sauce is not for those who like mild flavors, but the heat level in these recipes can be adjusted according to your personal preferences.
-Continue reading to discover the best Fra Diavolo recipes.
+Learn about our favorite Fra Diavolo recipes below.

 1. Diavolo Sauce Recipe